 ‘I know,’ he whispered.
 ‘She’s perfect.’

-A faint frown creased Sirius’s brow, then faded.
+A faint frown creased Sirius’s brow.
 ‘So, this blood magic ward?’

 ‘To enter requires blood the ward recognises.’
 Harry summoned the drop of Fleur’s blood.
-‘And it only recognises those that use their blood to pledge themselves to the terms of the ward.’
+‘And it only recognises those that use their blood to pledge themselves to the terms of the ward, or the three of us, who will be exempt.’

 ‘What are the terms?’
 Sirius bit the side of his thumb and let the blood run down the side of his hand.